-Rachel Meyer is a San Francisco-based yoga teacher and writer with roots in musical theater, theology and the arts.
-Rachel happily straddles both the rigorous academic world of yogic philosophy and the “real world” of asana, meditation and service.
-She’s an RYT who’s written for Yoga Journal, OM Magazine, and RecoveringYogi; trained with Rusty Wells, MC Yogi, Amanda Giacomini, and Bikram Choudhury, and studied toward a Masters in Systematic Theology under groundbreaking radical theologian (and badass grandma) Rosemary Radford Ruether.
+Rachel Meyer is a San Francisco-based yoga teacher and writer who believes in keeping things real.
+She draws extensively from her roots in musical theater, theology and the arts.
+Rachel embraces both the rigorous academic world of yogic philosophy and the “real world” of asana, meditation and service.
+She’s an RYT who’s written for Yoga Journal, OM Yoga Magazine, elephant journal, Common Ground, and RecoveringYogi; trained with Rusty Wells, MC Yogi, and Amanda Giacomini, and studied for a Masters in Systematic Theology under groundbreaking radical theologian (and badass grandma) Rosemary Radford Ruether.

 Rachel grew up on the Great Plains, the daughter of a Lutheran pastor father and a music teacher mother.
 She spent a lot of time reading Little House on the Prairie and looking up at the big South Dakota sky.